awsdocs/aws-java-developer-guide/doc_source/java-dg-region-selection.rst

 #.
 Any explicit region set by using :methodname:`withRegion` or :methodname:`setRegion` on the builder
    itself takes precedence over anything else.

 #.
-The :envvar:`AWS_DEFAULT_REGION` environment variable is checked.
+The :envvar:`AWS_REGION` environment variable is checked.
 If it's set, that region is
    used to configure the client.

    .. note:: This environment variable is set by the |LAM| container.